 The California School Garden Training Program is awaiting notification of additional funds to offer more free and low cost school garden trainings.
-Currently there are no free CSGT sponsored workshops being offered.
+Currently there are no CSGT sponsored workshops being offered.

 CSGT Workshop Notification List to be notified of future CSGT workshop announcements and locations.

 View other school garden workshops at the CSGN.org calendar.
 View upcoming Life Lab workshops at The Garden Classroom at www.lifelab.org/gcworkshops

 School garden teams of 2-4 are encouraged to attend.
 Teams may include teachers, parents, volunteers, school administrators, and other supporters of your garden program.
 There is no cost for attending this workshops, but advanced registration is required.